jyotsnaprasai/jyotsnaprasai.github.io/_pages/projects.md

 <div id="nutrition" style="display: none; text-align: justify; line-height: 1.2" ><small>

-Working on a project 'Costing Model for National Nutrition Strategy' under the guidance of Dr. Devi Prasad Prasai, I helped in the design of a sustainable costing model for Nutrition Specific Interventions for nutrition programmes that will feed for National Nutrition Action Plan 2020/2021 to 2024/2025 at the federal, provincial and local government level.
-The project was undertaken with a view to keep Nepal on-track of attaining UN Sustainable Development Goals on nutrition.
+During the project on costing the National Nutrition Strategy (NNS) in Nepal, I contributed to designing a sustainable costing model for nutrition-specific interventions.
+This model was developed to support the National Nutrition Action Plan for 2020/2021 to 2024/2025, ensuring adequate funding at the federal, provincial, and local government levels.
+The project involved defining activities based on the NNS, identifying necessary inputs, determining quantities, and adapting central procurement prices to calculate the total cost.
+The final report provided a detailed financial framework to keep Nepal on track with achieving the UN Sustainable Development Goals on nutrition.

 </small><br><br/></div>